things to know before working on a cruise ship

 There Are a Lot of Rules…

-Working on a cruise ship there are about a million rules.
-When asked what one thing a former cruise ship employee wished she knew, she responded with, “that we were only allowed to drink beer and wine!”
 It can be surprising on your first contract just how many rules there are for cruise ship crew to follow.
 Rules are endless and not always consistent between cruise lines and can change over time.
 For instance, not being allowed to drink hard liquor onboard is not a rule on every cruise line and for some cruise lines is a rule that has come and gone.

-As a fun bonus – the rules aren’t always consistent between different ranks or positions onboard.
-Some positions might be allowed to use a passenger pool on port days (a half hour after arrival until a half hour before departure, you can only get to the pool in “street clothes” using crew elevators and stairs, do not go through passenger areas in non-uniformed attire), or some might be allowed to go to the bar (but not sit on a bar stool unless you are 3 stripes or higher or directly invited to by a guest, make sure to leave passenger areas by your 1:00am curfew – and, it’s encouraged to socialize with the guests, but never fraternize).
-Other crew aren’t allowed to do anything in passenger areas unless it’s for work purposes (except for when the sports deck is reserved for crew soccer).
+For instance – some positions might be allowed to use a passenger pool on port days (a half hour after arrival until a half hour before departure, you can only get to the pool in “street clothes” using crew elevators and stairs, do not go through passenger areas in non-uniformed attire), or some might be allowed to go to the bar (but not sit on a bar stool unless you are 3 stripes or higher or directly invited to by a guest, make sure to leave passenger areas by your 1:00am curfew – and, it’s encouraged to socialize with the guests, but never fraternize).

-All of the rules exist for a reason.
-Some of them may seem like common sense but it’s much easier to enforce a rule when it’s written down and not relying on someone’s common sense.
 Are some of these rules restrictive for crew?
 Absolutely.
 It’s weird to get used to.
 Then when you cruise as a passenger it’s weird to get un-used to.
 But, all of those rules are there to help ensure that the passengers have a good cruise experience and so that everyone is safe.

 While on the ship during wet-dock one time my friend and I went to a passenger bar (that wasn’t getting worked on so we weren’t in anyone’s way), sat on a bar stool, super not in uniform (hence the PJ pants), no name tag, with wet hair, while wearing a hat and sunglasses indoors, and looked at our phones.
 It might have even been past the normal curfew just for effect.
 We are so rebellious.